Top of the page

 Other tests, such as an EKG (electrocardiogram), chest X-ray, and checking the amount of oxygen in the blood, also help identify the problem.

-The heart is not pumping well, so most babies get very sick soon after birth because there is not enough blood being pumped out to the body.
-Symptoms include fast breathing and a blue tint to the skin.
+The heart is not pumping well, so a baby may get very sick soon after birth because there is not enough blood being pumped out to the body.
+Symptoms include fast breathing and a blue tint to the skin, lips, or fingernails.

 Deciding what treatment is right for your baby can be very hard.
 Your doctor will help you understand your choices and what to expect from each choice.